 It is a very uncomfortable and irritating condition that affects people of all age and gender.
 Mucus which is a thick, wet substance is continually produced in the glands lining your nose, throat, and airways.

-Its main function is to moisten and clean the nasal membranes, humidify the air within the airways, traps and clear inhaled foreign matter and fight infections.
+Its main function is to moisten and clean the nasal membranes, humidify the air within the airways, trap and clear inhaled foreign matter and fight infections.

 You may also notice additional symptoms such as an irritated or a sore throat, hoarseness, congestion, difficulty swallowing and a general feeling of weakness.

-Postnasal drip can occur due to several factors such as common cold, flu, allergies, sinus infection, cold temperature, excessively dry air, spicy foods, and hormonal changes in the body, certain medications, and fumes from cleaning products, perfumes, smoke, and other irritants.
+Post-nasal drip can occur due to several factors such as common cold, flu, allergies, sinus infection, cold temperature, excessively dry air, spicy foods, hormonal changes in the body, certain medications,fumes from cleaning products, perfumes, smoke, and other irritants.